grange85/ahfow-www/_posts/2019/2019-12-30-ahfow-2019-survey-results.md

 ## Galaxie 500

 Unsurprisingly I guess in the wake of its 30th anniversary On Fire topped the album poll more emphatically than ever.
-In the votes for favourite track {% track "Fourth of July" %} just edged out {% track "Tugboat" %} and {% track "Strange" %} consolidated its recent strength in third place.
+In the votes for favourite track {% ahfowtrack "Fourth of July" %} just edged out {% ahfowtrack "Tugboat" %} and {% ahfowtrack "Strange" %} consolidated its recent strength in third place.
 Interesting that neither of the top two tracks are from the album that wins so resoundingly - I guess that shows the strength in depth Galaxie 500's catalogue has!

 <figure><img src="{{site.baseurl}}/images/survey-2019/survey-2019-galaxie-500.png" class="img-responsive" /><figcaption>Galaxie 500 survey results 2019</figcaption></figure>